About

 Read MoreThe Australian Beverages Council is managed by a team of dedicated staff with expertise in their respective areas.

 In 2009, Geoff was appointed Chief Executive Officer of the Australian Beverages Council.
-Since then, Geoff has successfully managed two mergers, significantly raised the Beverages Council’s profile with key stakeholders and firmly positioned the organisation as the peerless, respected voice of the $7+ billion non-alcoholic beverage industry in Australia.
+Since then, Geoff has successfully managed two mergers, significantly raised the Beverages Council’s profile with key stakeholders and firmly positioned the organisation as the peerless, respected voice of the $9+ billion non-alcoholic beverage industry in Australia.

 In 2010, Geoff was elected President of the International Council of Beverages Associations (ICBA) and further elected for a consecutive two-year term in 2012.
 In 2016, Geoff was appointed the inaugural Executive Director of the ICBA Asia Pacific Regional Group.
-Geoff has served on the Board of the International Council of Bottled Water Associations (ICBWA) since 2009, and in 2017 was elected as its Vice-President.

-Geoff has over 20 years’ involvement in boardrooms including global training companies, national not-for-profits, arts organisations, public companies, statutory authorities and international associations in both director and chair roles.
+Geoff has over 20 years’ involvement in boardrooms, including global training companies, national not-for-profits, arts organisations, public companies, statutory authorities and international associations in both director and chair roles.

 Shannon is a sustainability professional with experience spanning sustainable packaging, circular economy policy, and industry-led environmental reform across the food, beverage, and pharmaceutical sectors.
 Her work focuses on packaging and plastics, climate, water, and waste issues, including container deposit schemes and global plastics policy.